High stoma output

 However, they recommend to:

-- Measure blood levels of loperamide in those taking more than 80mg in 24 hours or if there are serious cardiac concerns.
-However, at present there is limited availability of this test in the UK, even within specialist centres.
+- measure blood levels of loperamide in those taking more than 80mg in 24 hours or if there are serious cardiac concerns (however, availability of this test in the UK is limited, even within specialist centres)

-The position statement also includes management advice if there are cardiac concerns or symptoms of loperamide toxicity.
-Refer to the full document for further details.
+The position statement also includes advice on managing cardiac concerns and symptoms of loperamide toxicity.
+Refer to the full document for details.

 Management of toxicity